René MacColl: Early journalism and WWII

 He soon befriended Van Lear Black, an American millionaire and publisher of The Baltimore Sun who was on holiday in London.
 Black hired him as his personal assistant, with MacColl accompanying him on a 200,000 mile journey across Europe, Africa and the Dutch East Indies aboard a Fokker plane that Black had hired from KLM.
 Upon his return to the United States in September 1927, Black offered MacColl a job at The Baltimore Sun as a district reporter, which he accepted.
 He spent two years reporting in Baltimore, during which time he met his wife, Helen, with whom he had two children.
-He returned to England in 1929 and joined The Daily Telegraph, where he reported on events both at home and aboard, including the Coronation of George VI, the wedding of Zog I of Albania and the Spanish Civil War, with MacColl being one of the first journalists to enter Madrid after its fall to Franco in March 1939.
+He returned to England in 1929 and joined The Daily Telegraph, where he reported on events both at home and abroad, including the Coronation of George VI, the wedding of Zog I of Albania and the Spanish Civil War, with MacColl being one of the first journalists to enter Madrid after its fall to Franco in March 1939.

 With the beginning of hostilities with Nazi Germany imminent, he sent his family to live in Pennsylvania with his wife's mother.
 MacColl served in the war with the Royal Air Force Volunteer Reserve (RAFVR), being commissioned as a pilot officer in October 1939.
 He was initially sent to Reims to serve as a liaison officer between the Royal Air Force and was correspondents, but returned to England following the Fall of France.
 He was seconded from the RAFVR in November 1940 and was dispatched to New York as the first head of press and radio at the British Information Services, remaining there beyond the conclusion of the war.
-In 1945, his wife passed away in the United States.
+In 1945, his wife died in the United States.